Deferred Sales Trust California: An Overview

 Buying fractional shares of Delaware Statutory Trusts (DSTs) and executing 1031 exchanges are frequent tactics for real estate investors wanting to defer capital gains taxes when selling investment properties, but they are not the only possibilities.
 While DSTs may make more sense for selling real estate, what if you're selling a business and want to recognize that gain later?

-Keep reading to learn more about doing Deferred sales trust in the state of California and the California Franchise Tax Board ("FTB") ruling regarding it.
+Keep reading to learn more about doing Deferred Sales Trust in the state of California and the California Franchise Tax Board ("FTB") ruling regarding it.

 How Does a Deferred Sales Trust Work?

-You will be the trust's beneficiary, with the third party acting as the trustee.
-The trust sells the investment property and keeps the proceeds delivered to you by the promissory note or installment contract.
-You have the option of receiving installment payments immediately or deferring them.
+The trust then sells the investment property to the buyer, and the proceeds are invested by the trust to secure your promissory note.You have the option of receiving installment payments immediately or deferring them.

 Understanding California Tax Board Ruling on Deferred Sales Trusts